schaidlab/pgsc_calc_wdl/README.md

 -- User will need to modify:

+	Data parameters:

-	a. score file locations
+		a. score file locations (harmonized files from Anvil)
 		b. path to projection PCs for your samples
-	c. pgen/psam/pvar file locations
+		c. pgen/psam/pvar file locations (output from pgsc_calc_prepare_genomes)

-	d. aggregate_results.prefix to your desired output file names
-	e. adjust_script path (this will be located in the cloned repo /pipe/ folder)
-	f. aggregate_script path (this will be located in the cloned repo /pipe/ folder)
+ 	Tool paths:

   		g.
 RSCRIPT path on your system
 		h.
 PLINK2 path on your system
+		  adjust_script path (this will be located in the cloned repo /pipe/ folder)
+		f. aggregate_script path (this will be located in the cloned repo /pipe/ folder)

+   	d. aggregate_results.prefix to your desired output file names (suggest using PRIMED cohort name, e.g., eMERGE)